TIT8/STM32_workspace/PWM/README.md

 &nbsp;

 It simulates the use of a potentiometer on analog pin, whose output can be mapped in a variable that change the duty cycle via the CCR register of the timer.

+&nbsp;

+Without the oscilloscope, you can use a LED to observe the dimming effect in action.